LVP flooring installation in Utah home — Pine River Construction

 We install both hardwood and LVP, so we have no financial incentive to push you toward one or the other.
 Here's the truth: hardwood is warmer underfoot, adds more perceived value to high-end homes, and can be refinished multiple times over decades.
 LVP is waterproof, dimensionally stable, more affordable, and nearly indestructible under normal residential use.

-For main living areas in a high-end home where resale value matters most, hardwood often wins.
+For main living areas in a high-end home where resale value matters most, hardwood floor installation often wins.
 For basements, bathrooms, mudrooms, rentals, or homes with pets, LVP is usually the smarter choice.
 Many of our clients mix both — hardwood in the main floor living spaces, LVP in the basement and utility areas.

 Pine River is a family business — Bob Price founded the company over 30+ years ago, and his sons Wes, Jay, and Derek each run projects across Utah's Wasatch Front.
 We never use subcontractors.
 Every LVP installation is done by our own trained crew, which means consistent quality and direct accountability.